And there's a creepy doll

 - The Calling has a room filled with bisque dolls.
 You not only get scared by those but you also get into that same room later in the game.

 - Ambridge Mansion, an indie horror game, has a room full of dolls in it.
 In the second game, the dolls even lock you inside the room for a little while when they're just there staring at you.
 It's creepy as hell.

-- Near the beginning of Strange Cases 4: The Faces of Vengeance the main character discovered a doll of herself hanging - literally - inside an old fridge.
-When first touched, the head fell off.
+- Near the beginning of Strange Cases 4: The Faces of Vengeance the main character discovers a doll of herself hanging - literally - inside an old fridge.
+When touched, the head falls off.
 Also, since the game is set in an abandoned mall, it gets a lot of mileage out of old mannequins in various disturbing poses.
-After solving a particular puzzle involving three child mannequins and a plastic birthday cake, she commented "It looks like someone is turning seven - if he was human and not a creepy doll."
+After solving a particular puzzle involving three child mannequins and a plastic birthday cake, she comments "It looks like someone is turning seven - if he was human and not a creepy doll."

 - OFF has the Secretaries,, who resemble baby dolls.
 They're huge, they hit crazy hard (with math equations, oddly enough), they're creepy, they show up in zones devoid of all life, and they get even uglier as the game goes on.
 They're also good for EXP grinding, if you're careful.

 - Twilight Town in Paper Mario: The Thousand-Year Door is populated by Twilighters, green creatures resembling shadowy dolls with visible stitching and glowing yellow eyes.
 Fortunately it's the game's Halloween Town and they're the ones in need of rescuing.

 - Soul Hackers features the shop "Robot Haus" which normally sells these.
 It is run by a creepy old lady who talks as if the dolls were alive, and when you show her the GUNP, she sells suspicious items to you such as water that attracts demons and molotov cocktails.